ApiLogicServer/Docs/docs/Security-Getting-Started.md

 To explore the Grants in `security/declare_security.py` - [click here](https://github.com/ApiLogicServer/demo/blob/main/security/declare_security.py){target="_blank" rel="noopener"}.

 You can test it via the Admin App, or via Swagger.
+See the *Verify* section, below.

 Or, to see the process from scratch: